Frequently Asked Questions (FAQ)

 Please check your travel options with our team when you book your appointment.

-I live in a regional area and coming to Melbourne or Adelaide would be difficult.
+I live in a regional area.
+Travelling to Melbourne or Adelaide would be difficult.
 Can you still help me?

 You can use telehealth if you live in Victoria or South Australia.